emrekavur/CHAOS-evaluation/README.md

 For further information about metrics, you may visit [https://chaos.grand-challenge.org/Evaluation/](https://chaos.grand-challenge.org/Evaluation/)

+The evaluation code is shared with a sample submission.
 Evaluation of CHAOS is handled via MATLAB language.
 Also Python version of the code is prepared since Python is a kind of standard language for scientific programming.
 In this repo, there are both MATLAB and Python versions are shared.

 ## Files and Folders
 We provide a sample evaluation code for an example segmentation submission.
 In addition, we prepared a mini-experiment to compare metrics (only in Matlab).